|Business Degrees & Certificates|

 No matter where you choose to work, your business degree or certificate brings you to the eye of hiring employers.
 It provides you with the flexibility to move among small or large firms.
 Your skills combined with your education allows you to keep pace in today's rapidly evolving business world.
 Completion of a business educational program helps you maintain a higher employability status and propels advancement in a broad scope of industries.

 The first is the Associate of Business (ABUS) transferable degree (60-64 credits) into State University Business Programs.

 Two smaller certificates, one in Business (18 credits) and another in Management (30 credits) are also available and credits stack towards the Business A.A.S. degree.
 Completing the certificate portion of a degree offers immediate employability in a shorter period of time and provides basic business skills for entrepreneurship ventures.
 Students often feel more rewarded after earning a college graduation certificate and then advance to complete the additional degree requirements.
 Individuals who already possess a degree, but desire to change career paths, may complete a certificate to enter business employment.
-Business Real Estate courses (7 credits) stack toward the Business A.A.S. degree and also meet the requirement for Arizona Department of Real Estate sales licensees.
 See webpage details.

 For more information on these Business courses, certificates and degrees contact:

 Christopher Demaline - Business and Economics Professor

 James Cadena - Business and Economics Professor